Louvivien/aiportfolio-react/README.md

 - Update `frontend/vite.config.ts` if you expose the API on a different host/port.
 - The backend relies on Yahoo Finance public endpoints via the [`yahoo-finance2`](https://github.com/gadicc/node-yahoo-finance2) package.
 Heavy usage may require caching or rate-limit handling.
-- Environment-specific secrets belong in `backend/.env` (ignored from version control).
+- Environment-specific secrets belong in `backend/.env` (ignored from version control) or Vercel project settings.
 The frontend remains a pure static bundle.